Episode published 25/11/21

 04:04 – Attending the “Groups, representations and applications: new perspectives” programme, moving from Trento to St Andrews

 08:25 – Working on representation of algebraic groups, applying for the Simons Fellowship

 13:30 – Hopes for the future

-Dan Aspel speaks to Dr Aluna Rizzoli, one of the first three recipients of the new Simons Postdoctoral Fellowships in Mathematics.
+Dan Aspel speaks to Dr Aluna Rizzoli, one of the first five recipients of the new Simons Postdoctoral Fellowships in Mathematics.

 Subscribe for the latest updates on events and news

 INI is a creative collaborative space which is occupied by up to fifty-five mathematical scientists at any one time (and many more when there is a workshop).
 Some of them may not have met before and others may not realise the relevance of other research to their own work.

 INI is especially important as a forum where early-career researchers meet senior colleagues and form networks that last a lifetime.